motor-sports/FinalCodeAwhileProject/README.md

 Food Insecurity (5%)\
 High Cholesterol (5%) <br>
 \
-The above metrics are normalized for each zipcode to avoid major skew caused by greatly differing sample sizes.The aid scores are then calculated with:\
+The above metrics are normalized for each zipcode to avoid major skew caused by greatly differing sample sizes.The aid scores are then calculated with: <br>
-$$
+\
 score = (Σ normalized_value × weight) / (Σ weights of available factors) × 100\
-$$
 \
 They are then assigned a severity tier,\
 75-100 Critical\